modus-continens/docs/src/introduction.md

     )::cmd("./app").
 ```

 Since Docker images consist of layers, it is impossible to delete files added to the previous layers, which may significantly increase the resulting image size.
-Modus provides the `:merge` operator that squashes multiple layers into one:
+Modus provides the `::merge` operator that squashes multiple layers into one:

 ```
 app(optimisation) :-